 What I have done for some of my friends with new places, is get them games like Yatzee, Catch Phrase, Scattegories, etc. That way if they have guests over at their new home, there's something fun to do...

 What about something that really does warm a house?
 An inexpensive large plastic bowl filled with different flavors of microwave popcorn, a nicely scented larger candle and some kitchen matches, and a TV guide type book, or local newspaper, college paper, etc. All of these would be about that price range.

 You can't go wrong with photo frames.
 Everyone loves to display their family and friends.
 For your budget, you could get a nice basket and some different mini frames and candles from the D. Tree and have a nice gift.
-Also, if the co worker is a cook, the DT also has a nice array of cookbooks.

 If they like wine, you can get some nice glasses and packaged cheeses.
 I find the soaps in those prepackaged gifts you get to be cheap and harsh, but a nice gift card from a bed and bath would be nice too.
 Good Luck